Brijesh-Coder-IIITB/QuickTicket/README.md

 git clone https://github.com/tatwik-sai/QuickTicket.git
 ```

-- Naavigae into the QuickTicker directory before running the program.
+- Navigate into the QuickTicket directory before running the program.
 - Ensure to have the make utility installed on your system.

 ```
 sudo apt install make
 ```

-- Run the following command to create an executable(.out) file.
+- Run the following command to create an executable (.out) file.

 ```
 make rerun